 If you're planning to visit one of our little ones in person, here are a few guidelines to make your visit a pleasure to both you and the patient.

-- Visitors younger than 14 are not permitted on the Mom/Baby unit, with the exception of the mother's siblings or the newborn's siblings.
+- Visitors younger than 14 are not permitted in the Labor and Delivery unit, with the exception of the mother's siblings or the newborn's siblings.

 - Labor and Delivery allows no more than four visitors at a time in each room.

 - Only parents and grandparents are allowed in the nursery.